GetRayo/rayo.js/readme.md

 In the above example, the error will be returned on the `/` path, since `step()` is being called with an argument.
 Run the example, open your browser and go to [http://localhost:5050](http://localhost:5050) and you will see "Here's your error: Thunderstruck!".

-If you don't have a custom error function, you may still call `step()` (with an argument), in which case the error will be returned using Rayo's standard function.
+If you don't have an error function, you may still call `step()` (with an argument), which will use Rayo's own error function.

 ## API